iDoMeteor/meteor-skeleton/iDoMeteor-Coding-Guidelines.md

 ### DON'Ts

-  * Thou shalt not add packages of any kind to the base without a thorough discussion.
-The less, the better.
   * Thou shalt not use @TODO, just use todo, todo: or // todo[:]
   ... but in CAPS!
 All caps todo highlights nicely for me, and @TODO is removed from JSDocs and I prefer that they